CamP21/ChIDE-Code/README.md

 Frame.ch
 - User gives height and width of frame, and time worked
 - Computer calculates costs based on coded prices

+Linkbot Programs
+- matTransfer.ch
+  - Linkbot must navegate a course and proceed to a specified coordinate point
+- groupdance.ch
+  - A group of Linkbots must perform a series of actions